Total Credits: 8 including 8 Taxes - Technical

 Clint has in the past been an author and discussion leader for numerous CPE courses for the Texas Society of CPAs.
 Clint also speaks before various bar associations and accounting conferences. and is a frequent presenter and moderator on the Accountants’ Continuing Professional Education Network.

 Clint primarily represents high net worth individuals and closely held businesses with much of his time devoted to real estate tax planning, implementation of S corporation ESOPs, mergers and acquisitions and private foundations.

-Christi Mondrik, attorney, focuses her practice on resolving state and federal tax controversies and litigation.
+Christina A. Mondrik, JD, CPA, focuses her practice on resolving state and federal tax controversies and litigation.
 She is board certified in Tax Law by the Texas Board of Legal Specialization.
 Ms. Mondrik has handled IRS cases involving substantial corporate, individual and estate taxes.
 Her state tax experience includes disputes arising under Texas franchise tax, sales and use tax, fuel taxes, severance taxes, motor vehicle sales tax, and other state taxes.
 Ms. Mondrik is also a CPA.